 Introduced in 2020, Google Analytics 4 is an update to Google’s widely-used data collection and analysis software, designed to help businesses with an online presence learn more about their customers.

-Google Analytics 4 is meant to address some of the most prominent trends affecting digital marketing, such as shifting policies regarding user privacy and the widespread use of smartphone applications.
+Google Analytics 4 is meant to address some of the most prominent trends affecting Search Engine Optimization, such as shifting policies regarding user privacy and the widespread use of smartphone applications.

 What are the advantages of using GA4?